Off the Shelf

 Not a problem, the simplest way is often to contact the Developer’s Help Desk to review your project idea, so we may talk it through together what you may be thinking.
 There are many links included on the DHD site to simply ask us to contact you, or, while in the Online Store, navigate to the DHD Project Consultation, and Initial Project Discussion to submit your order… the Developer’s Help Desk will be in contact!

 How can I determine if my project is a CU*BASE enhancement, or a Design Studio project type?

 Sometimes, this can be a bit confusing.
 Here are some tips to assist you:

 - First, if you have an actual issue with how CU*BASE is working, and a fix is potentially required, please immediately report these situations to a CSR to be addressed.

 - If your strategy represents an idea for improving upon certain existing CU*BASE functionality with no anticipated customization, and for which you are hoping other clients will share a similar interest (a DIT strategy), an Idea Form is normally an excellent first place to begin.
 Like a suggestion box, the Idea Form is designed to start a dialogue with CU*Answers to begin exploring your idea further.
 See our main site to submit an Idea Form.

 - Sometimes your idea represents more than a suggestion.
 For example, it may represent a custom project request strategy, such as a desired new third party vendor integration, SSO linkage or data file transmissions to a potential new partner.
 In essence, your CU knows who/what it wants, and is potentially willing to pay for its development.
-In most cases, these represent more DIY thinking, and a Design Studio project type – for which you are often encouraged to be control of various processes!
+In most cases, these represent more DIY thinking, and a Custom Programming project type – for which you are often encouraged to be control of various processes!
 The Developer’s Help Desk will work closely with you for helping qualify your request, and getting a Special Project Request/Authorization form started.
-Please see these links for considerably more details in helping get a Design Studio process started.
+Please see these links for considerably more details in helping get a Custom Programming process started.